loganpkg/spot/README.md

 0 -- 0-9A-Za-z --> 1
 ```

-The NFA fragment is then push onto the operand stack.
+The NFA fragment is then pushed onto the operand stack.

 When an operator is encountered, the operands (NFA fragments) are popped off
 the stack.
-This will be one operand for unary operators, or two operands for
+This will be one operand for unary operators or two operands for
 binary operators.
-The operator makes extensions to the operand, and joins
+The operator makes extensions to the operand and joins
 together multiple operands in some configuration.
 The result will be a new
 NFA fragment, which is then pushed back into the stack.

 Please note that the start of line and end of line anchors are unique, in that
 they are unary operators by default, but if no operand is available in the
-stack, they create a NFA fragment in a similar as a character set.
+stack, they create an NFA fragment like a character set.

-This process will continue, until the whole regex has be evaluated and a single
+This process will continue until the whole regex has been evaluated and a single
 NFA remains in the stack.

 The following graphs show the changes that are made by each of the operators.